 This file contains the non-default values that must be used for the PRISM parameters.
 These parameters control various different functionalities of PRISM.
-It is provided as the prism_file argument when initializing the Pipeline class.
-When certain parameters are read-in depends on their type:
+It is provided as the prism_par argument when initializing the Pipeline class and stored in the prism_dict property (a dict or array-like can be provided instead as well).
+When certain parameters are set depends on their type: